State of Decay (video game)

 State of Decay is a 2013 action-adventure survival video game developed by Undead Labs and published by Microsoft Studios.
 The game combines elements of shooters, stealth, role-playing and strategy games and the game challenges players to survive by exploring, scavenging, and fighting the undead.
 It places emphasis on how the player's leaderships skills fare against an onslaught of problems, such as diminishing survival resources, group trust and morale, zombie extermination, base defenses, and people's lives.

 State of Decay was released for the Xbox 360 on June 5, 2013 to positive reviews from critics.
 A Windows version was released on September 20, 2013, via Steam's Early Access, with a release following on November 5, 2013.
 A remastered version called the Year-One Survival Edition was released for Windows and Xbox One on April 28, 2015 to mixed reviews from critics.
 The game had sold over 1 million units by November 2013.

 State of Decay 2 was announced at Xbox's E3 2016 press conference.
 The game introduced cooperative multiplayer and was released on May 22, 2018.
-State of Decay 3 was announced at Xbox's 2020 Games Showcase and is currently in development.
+State of Decay 3 was announced at Xbox's 2020 Games Showcase and is in development.

 Gameplay

 State of Decay emphasizes utilizing existing resources, which are finite.
 Here the player character stands atop a tower and scouts for possible survival camps and places that may contain supplies.

-State of Decay contains elements of third person shooter, combat and simulation (building base and outposts).
+State of Decay contains elements of third-person shooter, combat and simulation (building base and outposts).
 The player is in charge of a small group of survivors and can either follow the storyline or perform tasks that ensure their community's survival.
 The game world is 16 square kilometers, 8 square kilometers of which is playable.

 The player can choose from several locations to build a base, then reinforce and improve it with various facilities like watch towers, gardens, sleeping quarters, kitchens, workshops, medical bays, etc. to help keep survivors safe and healthy.
 Part of the game is balancing the use of resources: food, medicine, ammo and construction materials.
 They can be obtained by scavenging or trading with NPCs.
 Only food can be grown at the base.

 The player can interact with survivors outside of their group: trading with them, helping them or recruiting them.
 The game features two relationship meters, the first determines if a survivor can be recruited, and the second dictates if they can be controlled.
 Only one survivor can be controlled at a time, though the player can ask an AI-controlled survivor to accompany them, and in certain missions, one or more AI-controlled survivors will accompany the player.